manocodes/google-cloud-experiments/docs/compute/os_concepts.md

-# Compute Engine & OS Concepts: The "No-CLI" Guide for Architects
+# Compute Engine & OS Concepts: The "No-CLI" Guide

-> **Target Audience:** Product Managers, Strategists, and Architects who need to understand *system behavior* without memorizing *system administration commands*.
+> **Target Audience:** Architects and Technical Leads who need to understand *system behavior* without memorizing *system administration commands*.

 ## The Golden Rule
 **You are designing the house, not plumbing the sink.**